litucks/onion.torzu_emu.torzu/README.md

 #### Obtaining a debugger trace after the crash

 1. Install debuggers in Flatpak: `flatpak install org.kde.Sdk//5.15-23.08`
-2. Install debug information for yuzu: `flatpak install org.yuzu_emu.yuzu.Debug`
+2. Install debug information for yuzu: `flatpak install onion.torzu_emu.torzu.Debug`
-3. Execute this command in your terminal: `flatpak-coredumpctl org.yuzu_emu.yuzu -m yuzu --gdb-arguments "--batch -ex 'thread apply all bt'" > /tmp/yuzu-backtrace.log`
+3. Execute this command in your terminal: `flatpak-coredumpctl onion.torzu_emu.torzu -m yuzu --gdb-arguments "--batch -ex 'thread apply all bt'" > /tmp/yuzu-backtrace.log`
 4. Please attach the file `/tmp/yuzu-backtrace.log` file to your report

 #### Obtaining a debugger trace as the crash happens

 1. Install debuggers in Flatpak: `flatpak install org.kde.Sdk//5.15-23.08`
-2. Install debug information for yuzu: `flatpak install org.yuzu_emu.yuzu.Debug`
+2. Install debug information for yuzu: `flatpak install onion.torzu_emu.torzu.Debug`
-3. Execute this command in your terminal: `flatpak run --devel --command=sh org.yuzu_emu.yuzu`
+3. Execute this command in your terminal: `flatpak run --devel --command=sh onion.torzu_emu.torzu`
 4. Type `gdb /app/bin/yuzu` in the coming up prompt and wait for the `(gdb)` prompt to show up
 5. Type <kbd>r</kbd> and hit <kbd>Enter</kbd> to launch yuzu under the debugger
 6. **Before loading your game**: